OnTheGoSystems/toolset-cli/docs/views/export.md

 ### Options

 [\--format=<zip|xml>]
 : The format can be either "zip" or "xml".
-If omitted, the default is xml.
+If omitted, it will be inferred from the file extension.

 [\--overwrite]
 : Allow for overwriting an existing file.